 Although they can be tricky little devils, Macaron are always great tempters.
 You can buy them in a few specialist confectioners these days or give baking your own a go (check out these Raspberry White Chocolate Macaron or maybe Blackcurrant & Dark Chocolate).
 You can even get easy macaron-making kits in some supermarkets.

 Or how about making some eye-catching Colourful Meringue Kisses, which will definitely be a coffee-table conversation starter.
 In fact, you could wind back a course and serve them with cream and fruit as a ‘kissed’ Eton Mess!
 Want to see how pretty that looks?
-Head over to Curly’s Cooking to see her Eton Mess with Meringue Kisses…
+Head over to Curly’s Cooking to see her Eton Mess with Mini Meringue Bites…

-Another option is to offer some really easy to make Nutty Cookie Mounds, with a choice of three flavours : Amaretti, Hazel-Chocolate or Pistachio, or some traditional Italian Amaretti Cookies, which pair perfectly with coffee.
+Another option is to offer some really easy to make Nutty Cookie Bites, with a choice of three flavours : Amaretti, Hazel-Chocolate or Pistachio, or some traditional Italian Amaretti Cookies, which pair perfectly with coffee.

-Or…. if you want something more typical, why not make your own home-made Marzipan Chocolates… they really are are way easier than they look (if a little messy to pull together)!
+Or…. if you want something more typical, why not make your own Decadent Chocolate Truffles, or home-made Marzipan Chocolates… they really are are way easier than they look (if a little messy to pull together)!

 So there you have it… My ultimate dinner party guide to gluten free pudding recipes and flourless desserts.
 Whether you’re a Coeliac hosing your own dinner party, or you are entertaining gluten free friends, there’s no need to panic.
 Everything you need is here!

 Good luck and happy entertaining

 60 Gluten Free Pudding Recipes & Flourless Desserts – An Ultimate Dinner Party Guide Shared With :

 Cook Blog Share with Easy Peasy Foodie